data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 Prerequisites:
 - Your Samsung Galaxy S4 device should be in developer mode.*
 - A full backup has been made of the device.
-- You have a Linux environment where you can compile the kernel.
+- You have a Linux environment where you can compile the kernel, with 25-50GB free space (to speed up the build process)
+- An internet connection (yes, that was necessary)
+- A folder that you can work in (e. g. jfltexx-los18)

 *This is done by navigating to Settings -> About and tapping on the Build number field 7 times until you receive the notification that developer mode has been enabled.
 Go back to the main settings page and you will have a new section titled Developer options.
 Tap on the new Developer options section and enable both the Advanced Reboot and Android Debugging options.